-- i.
-The Planning Director may deny or withhold all entitlements, including certificates of occupancy, or other forms of authorization to use or develop any land, structure, or improvements, until an alleged violation, associated civil penalty or lien resulting from a previous final order related to such property, use, or development is corrected.
+i.
+Staff may deny or withhold all entitlements, including forms of authorization to use or develop any land, structure, or improvement, until an alleged violation, associated civil penalty or lien resulting from a previous final order related to such property,

+- use, or development is corrected.
 This provision shall apply whether or not the current owner or applicant for the permit or other approval is responsible for the violation. - ii.
-Whenever any building, structure or site or part thereof is being demolished, constructed, reconstructed, altered, or repaired in violation of this Land Use Code or in a manner that endangers life or property, the Planning Director is authorized to issue a stopwork order for the specific part of the work that is in violation or presents the hazard. - iii.
-With or without revoking permits, the Planning Director may issue an order to stop work on any property on which there is an uncorrected violation of either a provision of this Land Use Code

-- or a provision of an entitlement or other form of authorization issued under this Land Use Code. - iv.
+Whenever any building, structure or site or part thereof is being demolished, constructed, reconstructed, altered, or repaired in violation of this Land Use Code or in a manner that endangers life or property, Staff is authorized to issue a stop-work order for the specific part of the work that is in violation or presents the hazard. - iii.
+With or without revoking permits, Staff may issue an order to stop work on any property on which there is an uncorrected violation of either a provision of this Land Use Code or a provision of an entitlement or other form of authorization issued under this Land Use Code. - iv.
 The stop-work order shall be in writing and posted at the site of the work, and shall specify the alleged violations.
 After any such order has been posted, no work shall proceed on any building, other structure, or tract of land covered by such order, except to correct such violation or comply with the order.